Filter by Category

 Auto Technology Basics

 Do you want to learn how to fix your own vehicle and save yourself money on repairs?
 This is an introductory course and great for that.
 Students will study the engine, ignition system, fuel and cooling systems, brakes, tires, steering and general electrical service.
-No class on Feb 27
+Monday & Wednesday for 5 weeks

 with Mike Willard

 Have you thought about keeping bees?
 This is the opportunity to learn more about these vital and fascinating creatures, providing so much of our food.
 This course will enlighten and maybe inspire you to start a few hives of your own.
 Topics to include: History of Honey Bees, Bee Biology, Equipment, How to Get Started, Hive Management and more.
 There will be plenty of question-and-answer time as well as discussion time and all the information needed to start your own beekeeping operation.
 Mike Willard is Vice-President of the Vermont Beekeeper's Association.
 This is an 8 hour course